-Maintaining proper dental health isn’t as hard as you may think.
+Maintaining proper dental health isn’t as hard as you think.
 Scheduling regular cleanings can prevent much more serious problems down the road.
 The benefits of deep cleaning teeth procedures include a refreshed and brighter look for your teeth.

 Cleanings typically last less than an hour.
 Most dental professionals recommend that you have your teeth cleaned every six months.
 It’s important to maintain your daily brushing and flossing routine.
-But let your hygienist clean the hardened tartar that brushing and flossing leave behind.
+But your hygienist cleans the hardened tartar that brushing and flossing leave behind.
 When your mouth feels better, your smiles are always brighter.